tashad19/package-detector/README.md

 After running either of the two programs, you will see 3 windows pop up:
 1. Object Detection: It displays the mask of the frame.
 HSV values are preset by me but you can adjust them to match the colour of package.
 2. Object with metrics: It is the actual window in which all the measurements and bounding box are displayed for the frame.
-3. Reference Image: This is displayed only if you provide a reference image.
+3. Reference Image: This is the 'reference.jpg' image you provided in the same directory with the marker.
 It is used for finding the focal length using similar triangles method.

 ### Reference image
 For the program to run, you have to provide a reference image with the name 'reference.jpg' in the same working directory.